A Complete Guide to Data Scientist Career Path

 Staff

-They are a bridge between the employees doing the operational work and the company management.
-As a Staff, you will be reporting on your project(s) status directly to the management.
+You’ll act as a bridge between the employees doing the operational work and the company management, and report on your project(s) status directly to the management.

 Experience: 5-7 years